Building Permit Information

 - How Do I Apply For A Building Permit?

 All building permit applications require the completion of an application form and submission of required information.
-Your applications and plans, together with the plan check fee, should be submitted to the Permit Center for plan check and to the City Planning Department for a review of land use and development requirements.
+If you are applying for your permit in person, your applications and plans, together with the plan check fees, should be submitted to the Permit Center for plan check and to the City Planning Division for a review of land use and development requirements.
+If you are applying for your permit online or by fax please follow the instructions as indicated.

-Information regarding the land use and development requirements of your site may be obtained from the Planning Department.
-In order to assist the Planning Department staff in locating your site, please provide the Assessor's Parcel Number, maps or plot plans showing the exact site location, property address, and name of the nearest cross street.
+Information regarding the land use and development requirements of your site may be obtained from the Planning Division.
+The Planning Division can be reached at 408-615-2450 or by email.
+In order to assist Planning staff in locating your site, please provide the Assessor's Parcel Number, maps or plot plans showing the exact site location, property address, and name of the nearest cross street.

-Depending on the type of work proposed, you are normally required to submit construction plans.
+Depending on the type of work proposed, you may be required to submit construction plans.
 The Building Inspection Division, as well as other departments such as Planning, Fire, Utilities and Engineering, will perform a mandatory code compliance plan check for all submitted plans.

 - When May I Pick Up My Building Permit?